Wood County Court Records

 Searching Probate Records

-The Probate Court maintains a Public Records Area on the second floor of the courthouse, equipped with paper and electronic docket indexes, a public computer terminal, a microfilm reader and printer, and staff available to answer questions.
-Most public records can be inspected at any time during business hours.
-A Public Records Request Form is available for mail requests.
-Requestors do not need to identify themselves when making a records request.
+The Probate Court keeps a Public Records Area on the second floor of the courthouse, with paper and electronic docket indexes, a public computer terminal, a microfilm reader and printer, and staff available to help answer questions.
+Most public records can be reviewed during business hours without an appointment.
+For mail requests, download the Public Records Request Form from the court's website.
+You don't need to identify yourself when submitting a records request.

 Probate Court Filing Fees

-A complete filing fee schedule is published on the Probate Court’s website.
-Court forms for probate matters — including estate administration, guardianship, conservatorship, and adoption forms — are available for download.
-Statewide standard probate forms are also available through the Ohio Supreme Court forms page.
+The complete filing fee schedule is published on the Probate Court's website.
+Downloadable court forms for probate matters — including estate administration, guardianship, conservatorship, and adoption forms — are available there as well.
+Statewide standard probate forms are also posted on the Ohio Supreme Court forms page.

 Adoption records and mental illness case records are confidential and not accessible to the general public.
-All other probate records — including wills, estate inventories, guardianship filings, and related proceedings — are open for public inspection during business hours, subject to any specific sealing orders issued by the court.
+All other probate records — wills, estate inventories, guardianship filings, and related proceedings — are open for public inspection during business hours, subject to any specific sealing orders the court may have issued.